 This is where your dentist fits into the picture.
 Regardless of how careful you are in caring for your false teeth, you still need to visit your dentist.
 In addition to professional cleanings, your dentist will inspect the fit and condition of your dentures.

 Your dentist will conduct a normal oral examination of your mouth to determine if the false teeth are creating problems inside your mouth resulting from a change in how they fit.
 The condition of your gums will tell your dentist a lot about how the dentures are being worn.

-If you require a refitting, your dentist will discuss this with you.
-It is not uncommon for false teeth to become loose fitting over time.
+If you require denture refitting, your dentist will discuss this with you.
+It is not uncommon for false teeth to become loose-fitting over time.
 To help keep dentures in place, have a look at this post which discusses denture glues and adhesives.

 Even if you have no more natural teeth you should continue to follow good oral hygiene practices.
 This would include gently brushing your tongue and your gums.
 Gargling on a regular basis will also work to reduce bacteria growth in your mouth.
 If you use adhesives to keep your false teeth in place, brushing and gargling will remove residue still attached to your gums.

 For more information on keeping your dentures fitting snugly, allowing you to talk and chew with confidence, click here.

 When looking at what is the best way to clean dentures, you will likely come across information or products used to whiten false teeth.

 One of the best ways to keep your dentures white and bright is to simply conduct a thorough and regular cleaning routine.